- 11 April 2011 | Windsurfing

 The drama and the disappointment played out in the fight for the bronze medal.

 Laura Linares went into the medal race having put together a steady series and with real belief that she had done enough to take the bronze only to be called over the line at the start.
-The race committee signalled this.
+The race committee signaled this.
 She did not return to start correctly.
 The result was that she picked up maximum points.

 In one dramatic moment, she handed the bronze medal and the first Olympic qualification regatta to her nemesis, Alessandra Sensini.